aakaru/conflict-mission/README.md

 # conflict-mission
-This is the remote change.
+This is the local change.